 The Only Time I Saw My Father Cry

-A Short Story About How to Get to Forgiveness
+A Short Story About the Struggle to Forgive

 Last Sunday, our pastor reminded us of Jesus’ message, “Before you pray, you must forgive.”
 A memory flashed across my mind of the only time I saw my father cry.

 The relationship with my father was the source of my greatest pain during my childhood and much of my adulthood.
 For many years, I couldn’t forgive him.
 I wanted a close emotional relationship with my father, but as if by some unspoken contract, I picked a man who was not designed to love me the way I needed it.